StefanoD/ExactHistogramSpecification/README.md

 # Exact Histogram Matching
-This is a Python implementation of *Exact Histogram Matching* by *Dinu Coltuc et al.*
+This is a Python implementation of *Exact Histogram Specification* by *Dinu Coltuc et al.*

 In contrast to traditional histogram matching algorithms which only approximate a reference histogram, this technique can match the exact reference histograms.